oktadev/okta-blog/_source/_posts/2021-05-28-using-okta-and-oso-to-secure-a-fastapi-and-sqlalchemy-app.md

 author: gabe-jackson
 by: external-contributor
 communities: [python]
-description: "How to use Oso with Okta to add authorization to a FastAPI and SQLAlchemy app"
+description: "How to use Oso with Okta to add authorization to a FastAPI and SQLAlchemy app."
 tags: [oso, authorization]
 tweets:
 - "Learn how to add simple authorization to your app with Oso and Okta"